Hardcoreprawn/architecture/unpublished/posts/solutions/business-data-and-how-to-manage-it.md

 * Supplier
 * Invoice

 Critical data is not necessarily core business data.
-A trainingcan be vital for compliance, but only in that context.
+A training video can be vital for compliance, but only in that context.
 As it is not widely reusable, it wouldn't be considered Core Business Data, but it is still important.

 Core Business Data does not, and should not, include transaction data.
 That stuff is too fast-moving to manage using this pattern.
 A data warehouse or an event stream is a better way to manage analytics for transactional data.
 It could link to the transactional view or the analytical aggregates of the transactions.